-The qualities in a great freediving teacher are manifold, but do not include being a champion freediver yourself.
-Often it is the freediver who has struggled the most to perfect their technique or to equalise that makes the best teacher – they are better able to explain new concepts and encourage students when they get disheartened than someone for whom it came easily.
+The qualities in a great freediving teacher are manifold but do not include being a champion freediver yourself.
+Often it is the freediver who has struggled the most to perfect their technique or to equalize that makes the best teacher – they are better able to explain new concepts and encourage students when they get disheartened than someone for whom it came easily.

 Learning to freedive is like learning to drive a car.
-The first time you sit in the driver’s seat you struggle to remember everything that you are being asked to do, while simultaneously turn a corner.
-Eventually though, with practice it becomes second nature.
-With freediving, as a teacher you are being asked to explain physical concepts to students and then get them to execute them in water, upside down with no way of seeing what they are doing right or wrong.
-The skill is finding different ways of saying the same thing until the student has learnt what to do.
+The first time you sit in the driver’s seat you struggle to remember everything that you are being asked to do, while simultaneously turning a corner.
+Eventually though, with practice, it becomes second nature.
+With freediving, as a teacher, you are being asked to explain physics concepts to students and then get them to execute them in water, upside down with no way of seeing what they are doing right or wrong.
+The skill is finding different ways of saying the same thing until the student has learned what to do.

 Pros and Cons of Being a Freediving Professional

-- You get to meet new and interesting people from all walks of life on every course you teach
+- You get to meet new and interesting people from all walks of life in every course you teach

 - You have the opportunity to enthuse others with your passion

 - You can help students more quickly overcome issues they encounter